LiqunZhao/cs61b-sp18/notes/week12.md

 ### Philosophy #1: Randomness

 Dealing with bad ordering:
-- Strategy #1: Pick Pivots randomly
+- Strategy #1: Random pivot picking
 - Strategy #2: Shuffle the array before we sort
     * Still requires care in partitioning code to avoid $\Theta(N^2)$ behavior on arrays of duplicates